sloria/TextBlob/docs/quickstart.rst

     >>> zen.words
     WordList([u'Beautiful', u'is', u'better', u'than', u'ugly', u'Explicit', u'is', u'better', u'than', u'implicit', u'Simple', u'is', u'better', u'than', u'complex'])
     >>> zen.sentences
-    [Sentence('Beautiful is better than ugly.'), Sentence('Explicit is better than implicit.'), Sentence('Simple is better than complex.')]
+    [Sentence("Beautiful is better than ugly."), Sentence("Explicit is better than implicit."), Sentence("Simple is better than complex.")]

 ``Sentence`` objects have the same properties and methods as TextBlobs.